McIntosh-Lab/tvb_demo/QuickStart.md

 ```
 cd ~
 mkdir TVB    # Assuming you don't already have a TVB install there.
-Either delete the existing TVB install or use a different directory name for the rest of these steps.
+Otherwise, either delete the existing TVB install or use a different directory name for the rest of these steps.
 cd TVB
 module load StdEnv/2020
 python3 --version    # This should return 3.7.7